 For exceptions, see Board Policies 03.13214/03.23214.

+Automated External Defibrillators (AEDs)

+The District shall maintain AEDs in designated locations throughout the District.
+An AED shall be used in emergency situations warranting its use in accordance with procedures established by the Superintendent/designee.
+Expected users documented as having completed required training shall be authorized to use a defibrillator.
+05.4

 Identification Badges

 All employees will be issued a District picture identification badge (herein referred to as “badge”).
 This badge must be worn in a visible location anytime employees are in the school, school grounds, or performing their contract duties at off-campus locations.